kitsudaiki/OpenHanami/README.md

 ## Initial goal

 I started this project without a specific use-case in mind.
 The only goal was to create a neural network, which is much more dynamic, compared to other classical networks, in regard of learning behavior and structure.
 It should behave more like the human brain.
 So it was basically a private research project.
 But it also shouldn't be only a simple PoC.
-I also wanted a good performance, so I written it in C++, optimized the data-structure many time and added multi-threading and CUDA-support.
+I also wanted a good performance, so I written it in C++, optimized the data-structure many time and added multi-threading.
 Mostly it was tested so far with the MNIST-test, because this is the Hello-world of neural networks, but also other little constructed examples.

 Despite the missing goal of the concept, this entire project was and still is a very good base for me to improve my developer skills and learn new technologies.